Shakespeare Down Under: The Bard in the Blue Mountains

 The wealthy textile merchant and his wife insisted that Sorenson install a garden theater on one of the larger terraces.
 He did so by incorporating old-world charm with the archway from a former Sydney bank and colossal cypress hedges that served as the stage’s wings.
 A regional theater company continues to feature the Bard’s plays on this garden stage that’s almost as far away from Stratford-upon-Avon as one can be—a mere 10,547 miles.

-For fun we’re including a few more photos taken in the Blue Mountains from the van de Velde’s historic home and gardens.
+For fun we’re including a mini slide show of the Blue Mountains.
+These shots were taken from the van de Velde’s historic home and gardens.